 In addition to Meituan, as mentioned, other platforms that had unmanned delivery services also announced the deployment of robots for further deliveries, particularly in quarantine areas.

-Beijing-based JD.com announced earlier this month to deliver medical supplies to hospitals and food to local communities via autonomous vehicles in Wuhan.
+Beijing-based JD.com announced earlier this month that it would deliver medical supplies to hospitals and groceries to local communities in Wuhan via autonomous vehicles.

 Kong told the Post that 10 to 20 orders are delivered every day from the 50th hospital in Wuhan, and 70 to XNUMX% of them are delivered in autonomous vehicles.